My soul is feasted as with marrow and fat,

 and meditate on thee in the watches of the night.

 The revolt against hedonism has killed the spirit of worship in many churches.
 When you have the notion that high moral acts must be free from self-interest, then worship, which is one of the highest moral acts a human can perform, has to be conceived simply as duty.
 And when worship is reduced to a duty, it ceases to exist.

-This people honors me with their lips, but their heart is far from me; in vain do they worship me.
+“This people honors me with their lips, but their heart is far from me; in vain do they worship me.”
+(Matthew 15:8)

 Three Ways the Heart Responds in Worship

 Worship is vain, empty, nothing, where the heart is unmoved.
 And I think it’s possible to describe in general the experience of the heart in worship.
 There are three general ways that the heart can respond in worship to God, and they usually overlap and coexist.